In a rush? Download the PDF for later

 Depending on the platform you use to build and manage your product roadmap, you may be working with a preset content hierarchy that organizes all the different aspects of your roadmap.
 Regardless of whether your system pre-defines these categories for you, or if you create them yourself, be sure to establish a taxonomy and hierarchy that works for your team.

-In Pendo Feedback, for example, items in the roadmap are organized into four main categories:
+In Pendo, for example, items in the roadmap are organized into three main categories:

 Some organizations use an even more granular hierarchy in their product roadmaps.
 But for most teams, this structure is more than enough.
 If your roadmapping platform allows for the addition of more categories, just be careful not to overdo it.
 Only use as many levels as you really need to avoid overcomplicating or cluttering your roadmap.